What is RING?

 Who are the Partner Institutions?

-RING is funded through NSA CAE-C K12 Pipeline grants.
+RING is funded through NSA CAE-C K12 Pathway grants.
 The list of involved institutions are:

 - The University of Alabama in Huntsville coalition: